What This Article Covers

 5. Tumors or Growths Affecting Hearing

-Noncancerous tumors like vestibular schwannomas (also called acoustic neuromas) can cause hearing loss, ringing, or balance issues.
+Noncancerous tumors like vestibular schwannomas (also called acoustic neuromas) often cause one-sided hearing loss and tinnitus.
+Some people also notice balance problems.
 Treatment options may include:

 Hearing sometimes worsens even with treatment, so devices like hearing aids, CROS systems, bone-anchored devices, or cochlear implants may still be part of the long-term plan.